Six Critical Skills for becoming a Successful Virtual Team

-Our workshop focused on 6 critical skills that will help any virtual team work together effectively and have successful outcomes for their customers:
+Our workshop focused on 6 critical skills will help any virtual team work together effectively and have successful outcomes for their customers:

 Creating a Team Charter.
 Included in the charter needs to be the team's purpose, goals, expectations, ground rules, and also processes for resolving conflict, solving problems and making decisions.
-A good team charter will provide a strong foundation that will prevent those pitfalls common to virtual teams.
+A good team charter will provide a strong foundation that will prevent those pitfalls common to dispersed teams.

 Knowing and Being Known.
 Team members needs to both know and understand the unique strengths and skills each team member brings to the team.
 This helps to build mutual respect.
 A cross-cultural team may also need to understand something of each others culture and customs, insofar as they affect their work environment.